spenceryhc/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is for an IBM Capstone Project
+This repository is created for an IBM Capstone Project